pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 - Schema change states throughout the operation
 - Reorganization implementation

-Where the schema change states will clarify which different steps that will be done in which schema state transisions.
+Where the schema change states will clarify which different steps that will be done in which schema state transitions.

 ### Schema change states for REORGANIZE PARTITION